-- 1. Understand and make use of various LINUX commands - 2.
-Create file systems and directories and operate them - 3.
-Explain LINUX commands and shell programs - 4.
-Demonstrate the inner workings of LINUX-like operating systems. - 5.
+- 1. Recognize, understand and make use of various LINUX commands - 2.
+Students will be able to create file systems and directories and operate them - 3.
+Gain hands on experience of LINUX commands and shell programs - 4.
+To understand the inner workings of LINUX-like operating systems. - 5.
 Write Regular expressions for pattern matching and apply them to various filters for a specific task - 6.
 Analyze a given problem and apply requisite facets of SHELL programming in order to devise a SHELL script to solve the problem

 - 1. Demonstrate the following commands

 - i.
 Date Command

 - ii.
 Calendar Command

 - iii.
 Basic Calculator Commands

 - iv.
 Print Command

 - v.
 Script Command

 - vi.
 Manual Command

-- 2. Demonstrate the following commands

-- i.
+- 2. i.
 Use the appropriate command to determine your login shell

 - ii.
 Use the /etc/passwd file to verify the result of step i.

 - iii.
 Use the who command and redirect the result to a file called myfile1.
 Use the more command to see the contents of myfile1.

 - iv.
 Use the date and who commands in sequence (in one line) such that the output of date will display on the screen and the output of who will be redirected to a file called myfile2.
 Use the more command to check the contents of myfile2.

-- $\overline{3}$.
-Demonstrate the following Commands
+- 3. Demonstrate the following Commands

 - i.
 To create directory

 - ii.
 To change directory permission

 - iii.
 To create sub directory

 - iv.
 To delete directory

 - v.
 To list the files and directories

-- 4. Use vi editor to create a file called myfile.txt
+- 4. i.
+Use vi editor to create a file called myfile.txt

-- i. open the file created
+- ii. open the file created

-- ii.
+- iii.
 Add some text

-- iii.
+- iv.
 Change some text

-- iv.
+- v.
 Delete some text

-- v.
+- vi.
 Apply Cursor move commands

-- vi.
+- vii.
 Save the Changes

-- 5. Demonstrate the following Commands

-- i.
+- 5. i.
 Use the cat command to create a file containing the following data.
-Call it student_data use tabs to separate the fields.
+Call it student\data use tabs to separate the fields.

 - 101 Ravi 15.65

 - 102 Ramu 26.27

 - 103 Sita 36.15

 - 104 Raju 21.86

 - ii.
-Use the cat command to display the file, student_data.
+Use the cat command to display the file, student\data.

 - iii.
-Use the vi command to correct any errors in the file, student_data
+Use the vi command to correct any errors in the file, student\data

 - iv.
-Use the sort command to sort the file student_data according to the first field.
+Use the sort command to sort the file student\data according to the first field.
 Call the sorted file my table

 - v.
-Print the file student_data
+Print the file student\data

 - vi.
-Use the cut and paste commands to swap fields 2 and 3 of student_data.
+Use the cut and paste commands to swap fields 2 and 3 of student\data.
 Call it my table (same name)

 - vii.
-Print the new file, student_data.
+Print the new file, student data.

-- 6. Demonstrate the following Commands

-- i.
-Write a shell script that takes a command -line argument and reports on whether it isdirectory, a file, or something else.
+- 6. i.
+Write a shell script that takes a command -line argument and reports on whether it is directory, a file, or something else.

 - ii.
 Write a shell script that accepts one or more file name as arguments and converts all of them to uppercase, provided they exist in the current directory.

-- 7. Demonstrate the following Commands

-- i.
+- 7. i.
 Write a shell script that accepts a file name starting and ending line numbers as arguments and displays all the lines between the given line numbers.

 - ii.
-Write a shell script that deletes all lines containing a specified word in one ormore files supplied as arguments to it.
+Write a shell script that deletes all lines containing a specified word in one or more files supplied as arguments to it.

-- 8. Demonstrate the following Commands

-- i.
+- 8. i.
 Write a shell script that computes the gross salary of a employee according to the following rules:

-- a) If basic salary is <1500 then HRA =10% of the basic and DA =90% of the basic. - b) If basic salary is >=1500 then HRA =Rs500 and DA=98% of the basic the basic salary is entered interactively through the key board. - ii.
+- a) If basic salary is < 1500 then HRA =10% of the basic and DA =90% of the basic.

+- b) If basic salary is >=1500 then HRA =Rs500 and DA=98% of the basic The basic salary is entered interactively through the key board.

+- ii.
 Write a shell script that accepts two integers as its arguments and computers the value of first number raised to the power of the second number.